/ BLOG

 Before you can start a business in Australia there are a few administrative things you will need to do like registering your business.
 You can find out more about what is required and involved with the process by visiting the Australian Securities and Investments Commission.

-Other required admin tasks that you may need to complete include getting your Australian Business Number, registering for GST if required and registering your business name.
+Other required admin tasks that you may need to complete include getting your Australian Business Number and registering for GST if required.

 Chances are like most small businesses you will require some form of funding to help launch your small business.
 These funds will help to pay for things like your marketing, lease if renting a space and general operational costs.
 Different businesses will have different expenses and may source their capital from different places.